b4stet/forensic_as_code/readme.md

 - We don't need to stop analyzing to write some notes for peers: anyone can browse the notebooks on the go and adjust where to put the efforts on.
 - The analysis can be reproduced: just load the kernel, and execute cells
 - We can also add new columns to ease the filtering or to save important events as we progress
-- We can create visualization directly from the data
+- We can create visualizations directly from the data
 - We can test and get instant feedback of our result, to only keep what is relevant for the case
 - We can have text cells to attach a note about a finding: notes, data and results are centralized